 2 – Nighttime (and Daytime) Entertainment

 Sure, Animal Kingdom can’t have fireworks due to the animals, but that doesn’t stop them from kicking the nighttime entertainment into high gear.
-Rivers of Light, Tree of Life Awakenings, and Pandora – World of Avatar at night is a whole new world.
+Tree of Life Awakenings and Pandora – World of Avatar at night is a whole new world.
 Experience Animal Kingdom at night with the glowing paths of Pandora and the dancing of fireflies on the Tree of Life.
 When the sunsets Animal Kingdom comes to life!
 Plus, let’s not forget about all the daily entertainment that could easily fill a day at Animal Kingdom if you wanted it to!
 You may know about the must-do Broadway-style shows: Festival of the Lion King and Finding Nemo – The Musical.
 No matter how many times we’ve seen these shows, we still want to watch them when we visit!
 Outside of these popular shows, guests often pass some of the not so well-known entertainment.
-Flights of Wonder, Harambe Wildlife Parti, Viva Gaia Street Band, and Tam Tam Drummers of Harambe are just a few we highly recommend.
+Up!
+A Great Bird Adventure, Harambe Wildlife Parti, Viva Gaia Street Band, and Tam Tam Drummers of Harambe are just a few we highly recommend.
 Spread out this entertainment among your favorite attractions over two days to get the most out of your Animal Kingdom experience.

 3 – Finally Time to Explore!